BIDData/BIDMach_Android/README.md

 * Run `adb shell` to open a remote shell on the android device.

-The following commands assume you're in shell already.
+The following commands assume you're in the device shell already.
 This is not required, as one can simply issue `adb shell <cmd>` to run shell commands as well.

 * Run `am start -n com.BIDMach/.MainActivity` to run the app again
 * Run `pm uninstall com.BIDMach` to uninstall the app.